-CHAPTER IV SPECIAL OBLIGATIONS OF THE PARTICIPATING GOVERNMENTS OF COUNTRIES WHICH IMPORT SUGAR ARTICLE 7
+CHAPTER IV.-SPECIAL OBLIGATIONS OF THE PARTICIPATING GOVERNMENTS OF COUNTRIES WHICH IMPORT SUGAR

-- (1)-(i) To prevent non-participating countries from gaining advantage at the expense of participating countries, the Government of each participating country agrees that it will not permit the import for any purpose from non-participating countries as a group during any quota year of a total quantity of sugar large than was imported from those countries as a group during any one of the three calendar years 1951, 1952, 1953; provided that the said total quantity shall not include imports purchased by a participating country from non-participating countries during any period when by virtue of paragraph (3) of Article 21, quotas and limitations on exports are inoperative, and provided further that the Government of the participating country has notified the Council in advance that such purchases may be made. - (ii) The years referred to in sub-paragraph (i) of this paragraph may be varied by a determination of the Council on the application of any Participating Government "which considers that there are special reasons for such variation. - (2)-(i) If any Participating Government considers that the obligation it has assumed under paragraph (1) of this Article is operating in such a way that its country's reexport trade in refined sugar or trade in sugar-containing products is suffering damage therefrom, or is in imminent danger of being damaged, it may request the Council to take action to safeguard the trade in question, and the Council shall forthwith consider any such request and shall take such action, which may include the modification of the aforesaid obligation, as it deems necessary for that purpose.
-If the Council fails to deal with a request made to it under this sub-paragraph within 15 days of its receipt the Government making the request shall be deemed to have been released from its obligation under paragraph (1) of this Article to the extent necessary to safeguard the said trade. - (ii) If in a particular transaction in the usual course of trade the delay resulting from the procedure provided for in sub-paragraph (i) of this paragraph might result in damage to a country's re-export trade in refined sugar or trade in sugar-containing products, the Government concerned shall be released from the obligation in paragraph (1) of this Article in respect of that particular transaction. - (3)-(i) If any Participating Government considers that it cannot carry out the obligations in paragraph (1) of this Article, it agrees to furnish the Council with all relevant facts and to inform the Council of the measures which it would propose to take in that quota year and the Council shall, within fifteen days, take a decision as to whether or not the obligation laid down in paragraph (1) of this Article should be modified for that quota year in respect of such Government.
-However, if the Council is unable to reach a decision, the Government concerned shall be released from its obligations under paragraph (1) of this Article to such extent as may be necessary to permit it to carry out in that quota year measures it has proposed to the Council.
+- (1)-(i) The Government of each participating importing country and the Government of each participating exporting country which imports sugar for reexport agrees that, to prevent non-participating countries from gaining advantage at the expense of participating countries, it will not permit the import from non-participating countries as a group during any quota year of a total quantity larger than was imported from those countries as a group during any one of the three calendar years preceding the year in which the Agreement entered into force, i.e., 1951, 1952, 1953; provided that the said total quantity shall not include imports purchased by a participating country from non-participating countries at any time when such country cannot meet its requirements from participating countries at prices not exceeding the maximum established in Article 20, and has so notified the Council. - (ii) The years referred to in sub-paragraph (i) of this paragraph may be varied by a determination of the Council on the application of any Participating Government which considers that there are special reasons for such variation. - (2)-(i) If any Participating Government considers that the obligation it has assumed under paragraph (i) of this Article is operating in such a way that its country's reexport trade in refined sugar or trade in sugar-containing products is suffering damage therefrom, or is in imminent danger of being damaged, it may request the Council to take action to safeguard the trade in question, and the Council shall forthwith consider any such request and shall take such action, which may include the modification of the aforesaid obligation, as it deems necessary for that purpose.
+If the Council fails to deal with a request made to it under this sub-paragraph within 15 days of its receipt, the Government making the request shall be deemed to have been released from its obligation under paragraph (1) of this Article to the extent necessary to safeguard the said trade. - (ii) If in a particular transaction in the usual course of trade the delay resulting from the procedure provided for in sub-paragraph (i) of this paragraph might result in damage to a country's re-export trade in sugar, the Government concerned shall be released from the obligation in paragraph (1) of this Article in respect of that particular transaction. - (3)-(i) If any Participating Government considers that it cannot carry out the obligation in paragraph (1) of this Article, it agrees to furnish the Council with all relevant facts and to inform the Council of the measures which it would propose to take, and the Council shall within 15 days examine the matter and may, in respect of such Government, modify the obligation laid down in paragraph (1). - (ii) If the Government of any participating exporting country considers that the interests of its country are being damaged by the operation of paragraph (1) of this Article, it may furnish the Council with all relevant facts and inform the Council of the measures which it would wish to have taken by the Government of the other, participating country concerned, and the Council may, in agreement with the latter Government, modify the obligation laid down in paragraph (1). - (4) The Government of each participating country which imports sugar agrees that as soon as practicable after its ratification of, acceptance of, or accession to this